stared/jekyll-blog-pre-2022/_posts/2016-03-15-data-science-intro-for-math-phys-background.markdown

 I would love to hear your feedback!
 Did you find it useful?
 Or maybe you would recommend some other strategy?
 Or links?
 There is a Disqus forum below!

 Or maybe your company needs a data science training?
 I would be happy to provide it!
-See [workshops.deepsense.io](http://workshops.deepsense.io/) for the menu (but we are happy to make custom workshops) and fill the form or contact me directly.
+See [workshops.deepsense.io](http://workshops.deepsense.io/) for the menu (and we are happy to make custom workshops) and fill the form or contact me directly!

 [^1]: For instance, if you don't have a quantitative background, you need to focus on it (and it may be the hardest part).
 Since it was not my path, I can't help.